florentpoujol/stricter-laravel/readme.md

 ## Always use strict models/Eloquent

-Models have dynamic attributes, that may or may not exists.
+Models have dynamic attributes ("properties"), that may or may not exist.
 It is also easy for the unfamiliar to produce N+1 queries.

 To alleviate some of the problems caused by that [Laravel allow to configure three behaviours](https://laravel.com/docs/11.x/eloquent#configuring-eloquent-strictness).